WV beats Union for McKowen's 600th career victory

-Around 20 coaches in Iowa boys basketball have won 600 games.
-With Monday’s 78-45 home victory over Union Community, McKowen is one.
+Around 20 coaches in Iowa boys basketball history have won 600 games.
+With Monday’s 78-45 home victory over Union Community, McKowen is now one of those.

 This is McKowen’s 38th year of coaching.
-Although he is still coaching, he retired at the end of last school year after 37 years of teaching math at the school and serving as athletic director for the last 25 years.
+Although he is still coaching, he retired at the end of last school year after 37 years of teaching math at Wapsie Valley and serving as the school’s athletics director for the last 25 years.

-“Legendary!” said senior guard Kobe Risse, who scored 12 points in Monday’s game.
+“Legendary!”
+Tweeted Warriors senior guard Kobe Risse, who scored 12 points in Monday’s game.
 “Can’t thank Coach McKowen enough for everything he has done for my family and I!
 No one more deserving than Marty!
 We got plenty more wins coming this year.”

 Former player Andy Moeller tweeted congratulations and said, “I was lucky enough to be a part of #200, which not only shows my age but also highlights the success you have had throughout the years.
 Good Luck to you and the team this season!”

-Aaron Thomas, principal and boys basketball coat at Aplington-Parkersburg, who the Warriors were scheduled to face Tuesday night, congratulated McKowen for getting hall his wins at Wapsie Valley.
+Aaron Thomas, principal and boys basketball coach at Aplington-Parkersburg, who the Warriors played Tuesday night, congratulated McKowen for getting all his wins at Wapsie Valley.

-“That is impressive,” he tweeted.
+“That is impressive,” Thomas tweeted.
 “Has developed great players, teams, and most important men!
 Congrats Coach, see you tomorrow.
 Hope you don’t get 601.”

 McKowen replied: “Thanks Aaron.
 Looking forward to a great battle tomorrow night!”